nicholas-fedor/watchtower/docs/configuration/arguments/index.md

 Restarts containers one at a time to minimize downtime.
 This is ideal for zero-downtime deployments with lifecycle hooks.
+When containers have health checks configured, Watchtower waits for each container to become healthy before proceeding to the next one.

 ```text
             Argument: --rolling-restart